 Why OpenCode?

-OpenCode is an excellent open-source CLI tool with full support for custom commands, skills, and subagents.
-Best of all: it works with all the major models — not just Claude.
+OpenCode is an excellent open-source CLI tool that works with all the major models — not just Claude.
 ACT is fully compatible with both Claude Code and OpenCode.

 Is this a VS Code extension?

-No. It's a CLI-level toolkit that works in your terminal alongside Claude Code or OpenCode.
+No. It's a CLI-level toolkit that works inside Claude Code or OpenCode.
 It's editor-agnostic.

 Does it work with my existing Flutter project?